aws/aws-database-encryption-sdk-dynamodb/specification/beacons/dynamodb-beacons.md

 we must also include the associated [beacon field](#definitions) so that querying can work.

-For Global Secondary Indexes, this is the only option, because attributes not included in the projection are simply not available.
+For Global Secondary Indexes, including both the original attributes and the beacons is the only option, because attributes not included in the projection are simply not available.

 For Local Secondary Indexes, all attributes are available, but